Applications for Access to Information on the Environment should be made to:

 Assistance in Making Requests

-If you have any queries under AIE you can email firstname.lastname@example.org or contact Ruth Cullen, AIE Officer, at 0818 303037 by telephone.
+If you have any queries under AIE you can email firstname.lastname@example.org or contact the AIE Officer, at 0818 303037 by telephone.

 This website is an information point for the purpose of the AIE Directive.
 If you require further environmental information than that which is provided on the website, you may submit an AIE request or contact us as outlined above.

-Further general information on the European Communities (Access to Information on the Environment) Regulations 2007 - 2011 including background information on the legislation, useful publications and links to other relevant bodies is available in the AIE section of the Department of the Environment Website www.environ.ie.
+Further general information on the European Communities (Access to Information on the Environment) Regulations 2007 - 2011 including background information on the legislation, useful publications and links to other relevant bodies is available in the AIE section of the Department of the Environment Website (www.environ.ie).
+This is in line with Directive 2003/4/EC of the European Parliament and of the Council on Public Access to Environmental Information (the AIE Directive).